 - 1 teaspoon Salt

 - 1 tablespoon Cider vinegar

-Add garlic, chili powder, ground allspice, ground cinnamon, cumin, brown sugar, cayenne pepper, salt, unsweetened cocoa, Worcestershire sauce, cider vinegar, and water.
+- Add the diced tomatoes, tomato paste, chili powder, ground allspice, ground cinnamon, cumin, brown sugar, cayenne pepper, salt, unsweetened cocoa, Worcestershire sauce, cider vinegar, and water.
 Stir to combine.

-Bring ingredients to a boil and then reduce heat to a simmer.
+- Bring ingredients to a boil and then reduce heat to a simmer.
 Cover and let simmer on low for at least 1 hour (up to 3 hours) stirring occasionally.

 - Once chili is ready, serve over spaghetti with cheese and diced onions.